-Use in conjunction with cut or fill slopes which, because of space limitations or unstable material, do not allow the stable slope criteria listed above, e.g. cuts into steep hillsides on small lots or cuts into hillsides behind shopping centers to provide loading space.
+Use in conjunction with cut or fill slopes that, because of space limitations or unstable material, do not allow the stable slope criteria listed above, e.g. cuts into steep hillsides on small lots or cuts into hillsides behind shopping centers to provide loading space.

-General
+DESIGN CRITERIA General